-If you are interested in offering continuing support to the Campaign to ensure that we can install the track to carry the trolleys to their new home before the next Hurricane Season please contact Bob Serow, Campaign Counsel at rlserow[at]optonline[dot]net or 203-215-8569.
+If you are interested in offering continuing support to the Campaign to ensure that we can install the track to carry the trolleys to the safety of their new home please contact Bob Serow, Campaign Counsel at rlserow[at]optonline[dot]net or 203-215-8569.

 Elevating the Collection: The Campaign to preserve and protect the living heritage of the Shore Line Trolley Museum